Skip to content

 There is also greater flexibility within CMMC 2.0 to allow for waivers in certain circumstances and in others to accept a Plan of Action and Milestones (POAM) towards full compliance, as opposed to proof of full compliance in order to attain certification.

-CMMC Compliance Timeline Changes
+CMMC Compliance Timeline

 Working Towards Security Maturity for a Competitive Advantage

-Registered Practitioners remain the go-to resource for companies who want to ensure that they’re going in the right direction with CMMC and their POAM items.
-Many executives see working with a Registered Practitioner as a way to mitigate risk, and it gives them the confidence that they’re not going to be left out because of security gaps when new contract opportunities arise.
+Registered Practitioners remain the go-to resource for companies that want to ensure they’re going in the right direction with CMMC and their POAM items.
+Many executives see working with a Registered Practitioner as a way to mitigate risk, and it gives them the confidence that they’re not going to be unable to do business in the DoD supply chain because of security gaps.

 🔎 Related: Learn how working with a Registered Practitioner can save time and money as you work towards CMMC Compliance.